ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-deploy-vvs.md

 To deploy the Private Cloud Automation for VMware Cloud Foundation validated solution in {{site.data.keyword.cloud_notm}}, see [Private Cloud Automation for VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-private-cloud-automation-v1/GUID-33896484-4331-46F1-8875-B487BBEDCE05.html){: external}.

+### Important notes
+{: #vpc-vcf-deploy-vvs-aria-automation-notes}

-Use Aria Suite Lifecycle Manager (formerly known as vRealize Suite Lifecycle Manager) to deploy this VMware validated solution.
+* Use Aria Suite Lifecycle Manager (formerly known as vRealize Suite Lifecycle Manager) to deploy this VMware validated solution.
 Aria Suite Lifecycle Manager is deployed as part of the automation.
-{: important}

-Before deployment, upgrade vRealize Operations Manager (also known as Aria Operations Manager) 8.10.0 to the most recent version and follow the procedure in [Deployment of vRealize Suite Lifecycle Manager and Workspace ONE Access for Private Cloud Automation for VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-private-cloud-automation-v1/GUID-FD5C8968-55A8-463A-BE30-CC369A11EDCC.html){: external}.
+* Before deployment, upgrade vRealize Operations Manager (also known as Aria Operations Manager) 8.10.0 to the most recent version and follow the procedure in [Deployment of vRealize Suite Lifecycle Manager and Workspace ONE Access for Private Cloud Automation for VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-private-cloud-automation-v1/GUID-F9232A8B-69C8-4358-BC64-F9F186C04968.html){: external}.
-{: important}

 ## Advanced Load Balancing for VMware Cloud Foundation
 {: #vpc-vcf-deploy-vvs-nsx-advanced-load-balancing}